jpaone/Home_Lab/docs/monitoring_stack_documentation.md

 - SNMP Exporter produced version/configuration warnings during testing.
 - Bad configuration changes caused some containers to restart until the config was corrected.
 - Monitoring experiments contributed to host-level inotify/watch warnings, which required additional investigation.

-These issues are part of why the stack is worth documenting.
-The final configuration matters, but the troubleshooting process is where much of the practical learning happened.

----

-## Lessons Learned

-- Default ports are convenient until multiple services need the same ones.
-- Monitoring stacks depend heavily on clean YAML and consistent volume paths.
-- Managing related services as a Portainer Stack is easier than treating each container separately.
-- Metrics and logs are more useful when they are planned together instead of added randomly.
-- The Dell Micro is a better fit than the Synology for active monitoring workloads because it has more compute available and behaves like a standard Linux Docker host.
-- Redacting screenshots and configs is part of the documentation process when publishing homelab work publicly.

----

-## Future Improvements

-- Add screenshots of Prometheus targets.
-- Add Grafana dashboard screenshots with sensitive data removed.
-- Add a simple architecture diagram showing metrics and log flow.
-- Add Prometheus scrape configuration examples.
-- Add Loki/Promtail configuration examples.
-- Add notes for SNMP monitoring of DD-WRT and Synology.
-- Create a troubleshooting entry for the Prometheus YAML error.
-- Create a troubleshooting entry for Grafana/Prometheus port conflicts.